distancify/handbook/standard-operating-proceedures/meetings/facilitate-a-meeting.md

 - Unlike the other facilitation approaches, digital facilitation is suitable for longer engagements like learning programs and organizational change processes.
 - High level of personal drive is needed

-# Types of meetings
+## Types of meetings

 There are different kinds of meetings and for each type.
 Each type requires different preparations.
+Before scheduling a meeting, consider the given alternatives instead.

-## Status meeting
+### Status meeting

 Goal: Bringing attendes up to speed